-(I) Observe the child.
+Immanent Power (through which) di ou Helen Effect or Transcendental form (with reference to which) pros ou (I) Observe the child.
 It knows what it is to be in the condition of having the thumb in the mouth, but it does not know what thumb means nor what mouth means.
 It has not the ability to substitute the technical terms thumb and mouth for the condition which I call "thumb-in-mouth" condition.
 The child knows quality, but not the name for quality.

 (II) Again; we all as children know something shining brightly, now, as in daytime all around us, then in the darkness as coming from certain objects; how we do not know.
 We may be taught to call it light and we may call it so, and most of us continue so throughout our whole life, never even suspecting that we talk merely like parrots, not knowing what we say.
-How many know why brightness is called light and how that concep-This condition is sense-consciousness; it is not tion arose? intelligence.
-Intelligence does not arise till we in our inner man have found for ourselves a solution and a term for that brightness we have been taught to call light.
-As an adjunct to this, the second point, I will have you realize how much injury we receive by being educated, as we call it.
-We learn certain results attained by others and that, of course, is useful, but it kills all originality; it kills the initiative in most people.
+How many know why brightness is called light and how that concep-This condition is sense-consciousness; it is not tion arose?
+Intelligence does not arise till we in our inner intelligence. man have found for ourselves a solution and a term for that brightness we have been taught to call light.
+As an adjunct to this, the second point.
+I will have you realize how much injury we receive by being educated, as we call it.
+We learn certain results attained by others and that, of course, is useful, but it kills all originality: it kills the initiative in most people.
 In the schools we are not even warned of our danger.